Gigi Hadid’s Boyfriend Zayn Malik And BFF Taylor Swift Just Trashed A Hotel Room Together, But It’s Not How It Sounds

-Gigi Hadid’s boyfriend Zayn Malik and her best friend Taylor Swift just trashed a $3,000 per night hotel room, according to the Daily Mail.
+Gigi Hadid’s boyfriend, Zayn Malik, and her best friend, Taylor Swift, just trashed a $3,000 per night hotel room, according to the Daily Mail.

-Cannot get enough of this song. #IDontWannaLiveForever @zaynmalik X @taylorswift13 ???????? pic.twitter.com/1CWVgSARTr
+Cannot get enough of this song. #IDontWannaLiveForever @zaynmalik X @taylorswift13???????? pic.twitter.com/1CWVgSARTr

 — SiriusXM Hits 1 (@SiriusXMHits1) January 2, 2017

 While at first blush it seems that this would make Gigi Hadid furious, it turns out that there’s a lot more to the story.
-Malik and Swift were busy filming the music video for Malik’s new song “I Don’t Want To Live Forever,” which is set to be part of the upcoming Fifty Shades Darker film.
-In the context of the mysterious music video, the pair – who have girlfriend and BFF Gigi Hadid in common – reportedly set the hotel room’s curtains alight, smashed a lamp, and generally destroyed the room.
+Malik and Swift were busy filming the music video for Malik’s new song, “I Don’t Want To Live Forever,” which is set to be part of the upcoming Fifty Shades Darker film.
+In the context of the mysterious music video, the pair, who have girlfriend and BFF Gigi Hadid in common, reportedly set the hotel room’s curtains alight, smashed a lamp, and generally destroyed the room.

-While other women might not trust their celebrity boyfriend to Taylor Swift, Gigi Hadid and Swift are such good friends that Hadid probably had no problems with her boyfriend working so closely with Swift – even if the action did take place in a hotel room.
+While other women might not trust their celebrity boyfriend to Taylor Swift, Gigi Hadid and Swift are such good friends that Hadid probably had no problems with her boyfriend working so closely with Swift, even if the action did take place in a hotel room.

-In fact, Gigi Hadid recently recounted the amazingly fun night she had with Swift at Halloween in 2016, according to People magazine.
+In fact, Gigi Hadid recently recounted the amazingly fun night she had with Swift at Halloween in 2016, according to People.
 The 21-year-old supermodel revealed that she actually spent this year’s Halloween with one of her besties, the “Bad Blood” singer!

 During her interview with Today, Gigi Hadid was in a sharing mood.
 Even though the supermodel sat down with host Matt Lauer to gush about her successful modeling career, the model couldn’t help but reveal her Halloween activities.

-— MTV Music ???? (@MTVMusicUK) January 6, 2017
+— MTV Music???? (@MTVMusicUK) January 6, 2017

 Gigi Hadid was a little shy at first, and all she said was that her “friend” had “a little ‘girl’s night’ at her house.”
 But when the host asked who that “friend” was, Hadid revealed it was Swift!

 Besides Gigi Hadid and Swift, their girl’s night also included Lily Donaldson, Martha Hunt, Camila Cabello, and Kennedy Rayé.
-The supermodel said the girls spent the night eating pizza, guacamole and chips.
+The supermodel said the girls spent the night eating pizza, guacamole, and chips.

 “Halloween was really cool.”